docker-blueprint/core/README.md

 development environments for your projects.
 No strings attached.
 - 📦 **Modular blueprints** - mix and match your own development environment depending on your requirements.
+- ✏️ **Extensible** - take existing blueprint as a base and add your own components to it.
 - 🐳 **Automatic dockerfile & docker-compose.yml file generation** - set up
 your development environment first - learn about docker later.
 You are free to tweak generated files as you please.